w3c/wai-media-guide/managing-standards.md

 {:/}

 This page helps you manage accessible media development.
 It:
+* helps you figure out if your specific video or audio needs captions, audio description, a basic transcript, or a descriptive transcript
+* lists the skills and tools needed to make media accessible, and helps you decide what to develop in-house and what to outsource
 * shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG</a>) standards for video and audio (&quot;media&quot;)
-* helps you figure out if your specific video or audio needs captions, audio description, a basic transcript, or a descriptive transcript
-* includes guidance to help you decide what to develop in-house and what to outsource

 {::nomarkdown}
 {% include box.html type="end" %}